Technical Project Manager Salary

 Popular Skills for Technical Project Manager

-Technical Project Managers seem to require a rather large skill set.
-Most notably, skills in Agile, Software Development, Agile Software Development, and Team Leadership are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
-At the other end of the pay range are skills like Customer Relationship Management, Microsoft Word, and Microsoft Excel.
-Most people who know Project Management also know Technical Analysis and Customer Relationship Management (CRM).
+Survey results imply that Technical Project Managers deploy a deep pool of skills on the job.
+Most notably, skills in Agile, Software Development, Agile Software Development, and Microsoft Project are correlated to pay that is above average, with boosts between 7 percent and 10 percent.
+Skills that pay less than market rate include Customer Relationship Management, Microsoft Word, and Microsoft Excel.
+The majority of those who know Project Management also know Technical Analysis and Customer Relationship Management (CRM).

 Pay by Experience Level for Technical Project Manager